-“Eventually, you need to add a team member or a partner in order to grow your business”.
+“Eventually, you may need a partner in order to grow your business”.

-However, as you start to build your online reputation and networking with other service providers, you quickly get overwhelmed; prospective clients will start requesting for your help, and sometimes, it seems everyone is calling you all at once.
+However, as you start to build your business and getting more clients, you quickly get overwhelmed.
+Prospective clients will start requesting for your help and sometimes, it seems everyone is calling you all at once.

 You think you can take on more clients but quickly find that you need more help.
-You need help to manage all the tasks and projects so everyone is happy.

-So, if you’re like most independent contractor, you don’t want to turn new business away!
+If you’re like most independent contractors, you don’t want to turn new business away!

 However, issues will come up.
 Some of the questions you should ask would be “how did you handle this (issue)?” just to find out their response and get a glimpse of their strategic or tactical solution.

 Think about some of the hard mistakes you’ve made in your own business and pose those problems to a potential partner and see if they are similar to your solutions or not.